PRE-CONFERENCE DINNER SHORT COURSES*

 Norman Garceau, Ph.D., CSO, Blue Sky Biotech, Inc.

 Deepak Reyon, Ph.D., Scientist I, Genetically Engineered Model Center, Biogen Idec

 SC5: Accelerated Stability Testing of Biologics - Detailed Agenda

 This short course guides the researcher in designing studies for accelerated stability testing of biologics.
 The course begins with basic underlying concepts governing protein drug product stability, and focuses on design principles for measuring stress and accelerated stability testing of not only the protein of interest, but also excipients and primary packaging components.
 Strategies to handle complexities arising from their interactions will also be discussed.

-Yatin R. Gokarn, Ph.D., Drug Product and Device, Biologics Development, Gilead Sciences, Inc.
+Yatin R. Gokarn, Ph.D., Director, Drug Product and Device, Biologics Development, Gilead Sciences, Inc.